wehkamp/blaze-simtainer-game/README.md

 ## 1. Getting started

 Before you proceed: **This game is still a work in progress.
-If you found any bug, please let us know and create an issue**
+If you find any bug, please let us know and create an issue**

 The open-source version is without the assets you see in the picture above.
 This version has own created prefabs which are created within an hour to strip the assets (I'm not a 3D artist unfortunately), which are not quite nice.
 You can of course download a free asset pack, but it's not allowed to include these in this repo.

 These assets are not complete!
 So there is no scooter, car, van etc. Only a car, plane, tank and a bus.
 The code base is the same as the one with the paid assets version.